Are you Dr. Farley?

 Summary

 - Dr. John Farley Jr., MD is a pediatric endocrinologist in Baltimore, Maryland.
 He is currently licensed to practice medicine in Maryland.
-He is a Clinical Associate Professor at University of Maryland School of Medicine.
+He is affiliated with University of Maryland Medical Center and is a Clinical Associate Professor at University of Maryland School of Medicine.

 Education & Training